jphalimi/PythonForMIC/Doc/faq/gui.rst

 ---------------------------------------------------

 Yes, and you don't even need threads!
 But you'll have to restructure your I/O code a bit.
-Tk has the equivalent of Xt's :c:func:`XtAddInput()` call, which allows you to register a callback function which will be called from the Tk mainloop when I/O is possible on a file descriptor.
+Tk has the equivalent of Xt's :cfunc:`XtAddInput()` call, which allows you to register a callback function which will be called from the Tk mainloop when I/O is possible on a file descriptor.
 Here's what you need::